Frances Jones, MS, MFT Licensed Marriage and Family Therapist LMFT 116103 (510) 424-2548

 Therapy for Adult Siblings We will generally meet once a week for 60-minute sessions, with the possibility of 50-minute sessions if this feels like enough time to do the work we want.
 Sibling relationships are complicated and diverse; your shared history also can mean shared wounds and entrenched conflict.
 Therapy can help.
 Learn more here.

-Frances Jones offers psychotherapy and counseling for individuals, couples, groups, and adult siblings in Berkeley.
+Frances Jones offers psychotherapy and counseling for individuals, couples, and adult siblings in Oakland.
 Specializations include grief and sudden loss, dysfunctional family of origin, pregnancy, biracial and bicultural issues, dating and relationship blocks, premarital issues, and and stuck couple dynamics.
 Frances welcomes clients from LGBTQ+ communities.
 Her approach is relational, collaborative, and humorous.
 Her office is close to public transportation, and she invites clients from Berkeley, Oakland, Emeryville, Alameda, Albany, Walnut Creek, San Leandro, and elsewhere in the East Bay.